Marty Makary: Personal life

+Political views

+Makary donated to Barack Obama's Presidential Campaign in 2008.
+He also gave money to Republican House Member Frank Wolf in the mid-2000s.

+He has been a public adviser to Paragon Health Institute, a conservative health care think tank.

 Awards and recognition

 Makary is the recipient of numerous research and teaching awards, including the Best Teacher Award for Georgetown Medical School and research awards from the Washington Academy of Surgery and the New England Surgical Society.
 He has been a visiting professor at over 30 U.S. medical schools and lectures frequently on innovation in health care.
+Makary was named one of the most influential people in healthcare by HealthLeader magazine in 2013.
 In 2018, he was elected to the National Academy of Medicine.